CloakerSmoker/Relax-Language/docs/docs/index.md

 Just make sure that your first project ***is not*** a full on compiled language.

-Working on this language has been a rollercoaster, I have had incredible peaks, and very low-lows.
-For the past ~5 months, I've always had some kind of thought in the back of my head about the next thing that will be implemented, and set a grueling pase for myself.
+Working on this language has been a rollercoaster, and I blame 100% of that on my ambitions being *way* too high.

 If you decide to write your own language, *do not* push yourself to work on it constantly.
 I did that, and now I'm burnt out enough to stop writing in AHK entirely.